mnicolae/learning-notes/books/the-staff-engineers-path.md

 #### Use your strengths

-* You're going to want to pour a lot of information into your brain as efficiently as possible, so your core muscles.
+* You're going to want to pour a lot of information into your brain as efficiently as possible, so use your core muscles.
 Be it coding, talking to people, reading documents.

 ### Building Context